terraform-azurerm-examples/example-hub/docs/vpngw.md

 ## Overview

-The VPN Gateway will build, but needs additional config for Azure Active Directory support as AAD auth is not supported in the Terraform provider today.
+The VPN Gateway will build with the P2S settings in the example terraform.tfvars, but needs additional config for Azure Active Directory support.
+AAD auth is not supported in the Terraform provider today.

 This readme will cover the additional steps required.
 It assumes you are using Ubuntu.